Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Proposed Score Models

 We assume a constraint $-\tilde{r}_n<s_n\leq \tilde{r}_n$ to make the onset shift interpretable as a modification.
 Musically, we should also have $r_n=\tilde{r}_n+s_n-s_{n-1}>0$ for all $n$.

 In the most general case, a note division is described as an operation $\tilde{r}\to\bm q_h$ that maps a note value $\tilde{r}$ to a sequence of note values $\bm q_h=q_{h1}\cdots q_{hG_h}$ (Fig.~\ref{fig:Modification} (left)).
-Here, $h$ indexes patterns of note divisions and $G_h$ is the number of notes after a division.
+Here, $h$ labels the patterns of note divisions and $G_h$ is the number of notes after a division.
 The division probability can be written as

 We must have $\zeta_{\tilde{r}h}=0$ unless $\tilde{r}=q_{h1}+\cdots+q_{hG_h}$.
 Using an index $g\in\{1,\ldots,G_h\}$, the pair of indices $(h,g)$ can specify the note value after applying the note division as $r_n=q_{h_ng_n}$.